soumendus/fastest_time_of_given_hiking_trip/README.md

 satapathy.soumendu@gmail.com

 # fastest_time_of_given_hiking_trip
-### This Program Simulates and calculates the fastest time of the given hiking trip.
+### This Program Simulates and Calculates the Fastest Time of the given Hiking Trip.

 ### Usage: ./hiking_trip  hiking.yaml